The multimode conditional quantum Entropy Power Inequality and the squashed entanglement of the multimode extreme bosonic Gaussian channels: Mathematical notes

-By replacing these matrix blocks in Equation \eqref{eq:A16} and considering only the first eight rows and columns, those related to the spaces $C$ and $D$, we obtain the explicit form for the matrix $\sigma\qty(\op\gamma^{S}_{CD})$: {
+By replacing these matrix blocks in Equation \eqref{eq:A16} and considering only the first eight rows and columns, those related to the spaces $C$ and $D$, the explicit form for the matrix $\sigma\qty(\op\gamma^{S}_{CD})$ is obtained: \begin{strip} \modifica{